interfasys/lognormalizer/README.md

 ## Log Normalizer [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/interfasys/lognormalizer/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/interfasys/lognormalizer/?branch=master)
 Parses variables and converts them to string so that they can be logged

-Based on the [Monolog](https://github.com/Seldaek/monolog) normalizer.
+Based on the [Monolog](https://github.com/Seldaek/monolog) formatter/normalizer.

 ## How to use